Introduction

 At least two types of neural activity modulation have been linked to the effects of expectation.
 Sharpening models propose that expectations suppress neurons that are not tuned to the expected stimulus, thus inhibiting information inconsistent with the expectation (13,14).
 Depending on the level of analysis, this may result in sharper tuning curves (i.e., increased signal-to-noise ratio for expected stimuli) for a particular neuron or small population, amounting to relative expectation enhancement; and/or in sparse responses (i.e., net activity decrease) in a larger population (15).
 In contrast, dampening models posit that expectations suppress neurons that are tuned to the expected stimuli, effectively “explaining away” the prediction error responses (16).
 By cancelling information in line with expectations, uninformative activity in the sensory stream is prevented while favouring novel information (17,18).
 Studies attempting to settle the debate have produced mixed results on both accounts.
 Kok et al. (13) and Garlichs & Blank (19) both found evidence for neural sharpening in the visual domain using fMRI and multivariate pattern analysis (MVPA).
 Another study using 7T fMRI found both suppression of irrelevant neural responses in visual areas and selective enhancement of relevant neural responses in higher-order frontoparietal cortices (20).
 In contrast, Richter et al. (18,21) demonstrated evidence in favour of dampening of neural responses in the visual domain.
 In the latter study, after training participants on a statistical learning task, stimulus features were decoded from fMRI signals separately in expected vs unexpected trials.
 The rationale of the analysis was that, if expectation leads to dampening, the response amplitudes will be lower, and as a result stimulus decoding should be lower in expected trials; conversely, if expectation leads to sharpening, the signal-to-noise ratio will increase, and as a result stimulus decoding should increase in expected trials.
 Both studies found lower decoding for expected trials, consistent with suppressed activity of neuronal populations tuned towards expected stimuli.
 However, electrophysiological research in the area is scarce (17,22), despite its potential for parsing out temporal differences which may go unnoticed in fMRI studies with poor temporal resolution.

 Taking temporal differences into account, the recently suggested Opposing Process Theory (OPT) has suggested that sharpening and dampening may both occur, but at different time points during the predictive process (23).
 This model seeks to reconcile contrasting findings as some studies show that expected events are perceived with greater intensity 50 ms after presentation but this bias reverses around 200 ms (24,25), while classically reported ES effects most often take place ∼150 ms after presentation (26).
 OPT suggests that within each trial, initial processing relies on prior knowledge to sharpen sensory representations towards the expected stimuli, and a later processing stage follows, dampening the neural representations of the expected stimulus.
 This is based in part on trends in prior research.
 Studies have found that while expected events are perceived with greater intensity 50 ms after presentation, this bias reverses by 200 ms such that unexpected events are perceived with greater intensity (24,25).
 While this theory is largely untested thus far, it will prove a highly useful benchmark for future research.
 Namely, by implementing decoding analyses in a time-resolved manner we can better parse out the intricacies of this model.
+Sharpening and dampening models have previously been investigated using time-resolved methods, albeit with different study designs.
+Han et al. (27) found that stimulus-specific event-related activity is dampened for expected tones in the auditory cortex, while studies examining the inferior temporal (IT) cortex in monkeys have found that IT neurons represent less accurately predictable compared with unpredictable stimuli (16,17).
+It is worth noting that the above studies used repeated stimuli (although they did change the pairings of stimuli between trials), and trained their tasks prior to collecting data.

-Theoretical work has proposed that, similar to the effects of prediction within a trial, learning should also be linked to neural activity suppression, albeit at hierarchically higher levels of neural processing (27).
+Theoretical work has proposed that, similar to the effects of prediction within a trial, learning should also be linked to neural activity suppression, albeit at hierarchically higher levels of neural processing (28).
 However, empirical work yielded more nuanced results.
 Previous research has focussed on the mechanisms of ES after learning has taken place, while the effects of expectation across trials (i.e., during learning) have been largely overlooked.
-In an earlier fMRI study (28), it has been shown that repetition effects are qualitatively different for the initial vs. later stimulus repetitions, gradually enhancing vs. suppressing BOLD activity respectively.
-In contrast, EEG work has shown that neural responses are more strongly modulated by initially formed repetition-based predictions than by their subsequent revisions (29).
-Furthermore, in an MEG study differentiating the effects of expectation and familiarity, both factors were linked to suppressed neural activity but expectation (previously seen stimuli with expected vs. unexpected structure) attenuated activity in the lateral occipital cortex, whereas familiarity (previously seen vs. unseen stimuli with no predictable structure) additionally led to temporal sharpening of evoked responses in early visual regions (30).
+In an earlier fMRI study (29), it has been shown that repetition effects are qualitatively different for the initial vs. later stimulus repetitions, gradually enhancing vs. suppressing BOLD activity, respectively.
+In contrast, EEG work has shown that neural responses are more strongly modulated by initially formed repetition-based predictions than by their subsequent revisions (30).
+Furthermore, in an MEG study differentiating the effects of expectation and familiarity, both factors were linked to suppressed neural activity but expectation (previously seen stimuli with expected vs. unexpected structure) attenuated activity in the lateral occipital cortex, whereas familiarity (previously seen vs. unseen stimuli with no predictable structure) additionally led to temporal sharpening of evoked responses in early visual regions (31).
 However, the study only characterised these effects after learning, averaging across many trials.
-While theoretical accounts such as the reverse hierarchy theory of perceptual learning (30) and hierarchical Bayesian framework of statistical learning (32) suggest that perceptual learning effects progress from higher to lower levels of the visual system, in classical predictive coding hierarchies the time scales increase along the processing hierarchy in an ascending manner (27).
+While theoretical accounts such as the reverse hierarchy theory of perceptual learning (32) and hierarchical Bayesian framework of statistical learning (33) suggest that perceptual learning effects progress from higher to lower levels of the visual system, in classical predictive coding hierarchies the time scales increase along the processing hierarchy in an ascending manner (28).
 Thus, it is unclear whether dampening vs. sharpening effects (previously found to occur in anterior vs. posterior regions) (20) should be identified at earlier vs. later learning stages.

 Results

-Paradigm overview.
 A. A single trial, with two example images.
 Images were presented for 100 ms each with 800 ms interstimulus interval, and an intertrial interval of 1300-2200 ms. Participants were required to respond to upside down images with button press; all upside down images were trailing.
 B. Transitional probability matrix determining category pairs.
 Five leading categories and four trailing categories were used.
 Orange represents the 2:1 condition, and green represents the 1:2 (control) condition.
 Cells with dots represent the valid pairs, cells with Xs represent the invalid pairs, and empty cells represent non-existent pairs.
 C. Reaction times across Valid, Invalid, and Neutral conditions.

 Behavioural results